johangithub/AFMAN11-217v1/chp5.md

 5.1.6.
 Check.
 The pilot will check the appropriate instrument indicators for proper operation.

-5.2.
-Homing to a Station (Figure 5 1).
+#### 5.2.{#5_2} Homing to a Station (Figure 5 1).

 Homing occurs when the pilot places the head of the bearing pointer under the upper lubber line (or Top Index) and makes periodic heading changes to keep it there.
 Failure to apply wind drift corrections results in a curved flight path to the station.

 ##### Figure 5.1.
 Curved Flight Path as a Result of Homing with a Crosswind.

-5.3.
-Proceeding Direct to a Station.
+#### 5.3.{#5_3} Proceeding Direct to a Station.

 Turn the aircraft in the shorter direction to place the head of the bearing pointer under the top index or upper lubber line.
 Center the CDI with a TO indication (N/A RMI only) and apply wind drift corrections to maintain the selected course to the station.

 5.3.1.
-If either the compass card or the bearing pointer is inoperative, a course indicator or HSI may be used to determine the bearing to the station by rotating the course set knob until the CDI centers and -TO‖ is read in the -TO-FROM‖ indicator.
+If either the compass card or the bearing pointer is inoperative, a course indicator or HSI may be used to determine the bearing to the station by rotating the course set knob until the CDI centers and "TO" is read in the "TO-FROM" indicator.
 The magnetic bearing from the aircraft to the station then appears in the course selector window.
 Pilots will attempt to verify bearing information by any other means available before considering it reliable.

-5.4.
-Course Intercepts.
+#### 5.4.{#5_4} Course Intercepts.

 5.4.1.
 Successful Course Interception.
 Course interceptions are performed in many phases of instrument navigation.
 To ensure successful course interception, an intercept heading must be used that results in an angle or rate of intercept sufficient to complete a particular intercept problem.